halcyon/zw-cookbooks/zw_jks/README.md

 * store_pass: Password to be set on the newly created keystore e.g. "changeit"
 * user_agent: Identification String used to convince Active Directory Certificate Services that the provider is a web browser e.g. for IE9 "Mozilla/5.0 (compatible; MSIE 9.0; Windows NT 6.1; Trident/5.0)"
+* jks_path: Fully qualified path and name of the JKS file to be created or modified

 Usage
 =====